espadrine/email-login/README.md

     └──┘└── Public computer

 World 7, happens after World 1.
 The mobile confirms the email.
-The confirmation succeeds for both the laptop and mobile.
+The confirmation succeeds for the mobile, but the laptop remains untrusted.
+After all, the laptop could be evil, have logged in, and hoped that the mobile would mindlessly click on the email's link.

-    ┌──┐┌── Laptop A:@
+    ┌──┐┌── Laptop A
     │AB├┼── Mobile B:@
     └──┘└── Public computer